 Figure 6-6 Spatial correlation in probability of nest survival among all nest sites occupied by Peregrine Falcons since 2012.

 Multiple spatial structures were compared within the model for peregrine breeding success using WAIC, including spatial correlation that varied by year, autoregressive spatial correlation that depended on the previous year, and spatial correlation that remained static among all years.
 Static correlation performed the best, and as seen here, there are localized areas where nest survival appears to be consistently above or below the average.
+Point size reflects the number of years a particular site has been occupied, which is further specified by the label.